JoClaivaz/Mammals_orthologs_exp/README.md

 N.B.: species chosen with at least 6 equivalent tissue data expression in human

 #'extraction_state_expression_file.py'
+parsed expression files in function of the considered species and tissues & the results of domain rearrengement (control group / 1 domain lost not repeated in termini part of the proten
 Input: all dataset of 'ortholog_HUMAN_Specie2_domain_nomodif' and 'final_pair_HUMAN_Specie2_domain_loss' and expression files from Bgee, 'oma-ensembl' from OMA, list of considered species and tissues
 Output: 'Species2_expression_parsed' and 'HUMAN_expression_parsed'